thecodrr/alfaaz/README.md

 This is to be expected since just the startup time of NodeJS is > 21ms.

+## A note on multilingual support

+While `alfaaz` tries to be multilingual, it doesn't accurately understand word boundaries and fallbacks to counting characters.
+Where this differs from `str.length` is how it supports counting words in multiple languages in the same text so if you gave `alfaaz` some text that had a mix of Chinese, Korean, English & Urdu, it will still work.

+With that said, if you are a native speaker and know of a more accurate way to count words in your language, open an issue so we can discuss it further.

 ## Other projects

 1. [fdir](https://github.com/thecodrr/fdir) - The fastest NodeJS directory crawler & globber.